-Home values appreciate in the long term by and large.
+Typically, home values appreciate in the long term.

-When your house appreciates you have a more valuable asset to borrow against, and you'll produce a greater profit when you sell.
+When your house appreciates you have a greater asset to borrow against, and you make a higher profit when you sell.

-A lot of people assume that the economy is the major factor affecting real estate appreciation.
+A lot of people are convinced that the economy is the number one factor impacting real estate appreciation.

-However, your property's value and the aspects that play the most significant role in its appreciation are specific to the local Miami economy and housing market.
+However, your home's value and the components that play the most significant role in its appreciation depend on the local Miami economy and housing market.

-Real estate sales trends - Are homes on the market 30, 60, or 90 days or even longer?
-What was the selling price versus the asking price?
-A lot of data can often be obtained from public records, but a good agent with a login to the local MLS will usually be able to provide a more complete picture.
+Real estate sales trends - What's the time on market?
+Are sellers needing to discount much or offer concessions Some information can be obtained from public records, but a good agent with a login to the local MLS will often be able to provide a more complete picture.

-The local economy - Are local businesses hiring?
-Have businesses moved into or away from an area?
-Is there a good mix of job types in an area, or does it rely upon just one industry?
-Is the mix of commercial and residential development changing?
+Economic factors - Have businesses moved into or away from an area?
+Are local businesses hiring?
+Is there a fair mixture of work in an area, or does it count on just one industry?

 All these play a role.